phronmophobic/blog/markdown/ui-model.md

 <!-- Many of the implementation ideas should be familiar to anyone with functional programming experience. -->

-In this post, we'll get into the nitty gritty of how some of the concepts outlined in the previous post are implemented.
+In this post, we'll get into the nitty gritty of how the concepts outlined in the previous post are implemented.
 Many of the illustrative examples will be internal "implementation details" of membrane (which is a little bit like showing off your underwear).
 There are a few reasons for being a little risqué:
 * There are too many libraries building on top of React and not enough libraries working to fix the problems "under" React.
 * When working on membrane, it was difficult to find good references covering the designs of platform toolkits.
 Trawling through code bases like Chromium, GTK, QT, Swing, AWT, etc. for insights is arduous.
 * Building a library like membrane currently requires implementing a large surface area.
 Building user interfaces requires integrations with graphics libraries, platform toolkits, event handling, text rendering, and state management.
 There are high quality, functional options for state management, but most of these libraries are strongly coupled to a particular platform toolkit.{{footnote}} I've tried to extract some, but it's much more difficult than you might expect.{{/footnote}} Some design decisions in membrane were made thoughtfully and some design decisions were made to expedite the goal of having a fully working system where new ideas can be tested.
 Hopefully this post can provide some context for future library authors building "underneath" React.